brianchandotcom/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made as a part of the ongoing strategies to cleanup unused
+This change was made as a part of the ongoing strategies to cleanup unused functionalities in the portal